tarowatanabe/trance/README.rst

 Training
 --------

-Sample scripts are available in `samples/train-{wsj,ctb}.sh` for training WSJ and CTB, respectively, using some publicly available tools.
+Sample scripts are available in `samples/train-{wsj,ctb}.sh` for training WSJ and CTB, respectively, using publicly available tools for preprocessing.

 In brief, first, we need to obtain treebank trees in a normalized
 form: